Zendro-dev/ZendroStarterPack/README.md

 skeleton [single page application server](https://github.com/ScienceDb/single-page-app) projects are managed as different git repositories.
 "Skeleton" means that these projects provide all the code needed to start a server, but actually have no code particular to any data model.
-This "particular" code you will generate with Zendro's code generators (see below).

-### Setup the skeleton servers
+### Setup the skeleton projects
+To download the skeleton projects as well as a zendro specific version of [graphiql](https://github.com/Zendro-dev/graphiql-auth) you can run
 ```
-./setup.sh
+yarn setup
+# -g: graphql-server branch | default: master
+# -s: single-page-app branch |  default: develop
+# -i: graphiql-auth branch | default: master
 ```
-Using the `setup.sh` bash skript will add the latest versions of the skeleton projects, tagged as `latest-stable` to the directory.
-You should now have two folders `graphql-server` and `single-page-app` in your StarterPack root directory.
+This will add the desired versions of the skeleton projects to the directory.
+You should now have three folders `graphql-server`, `single-page-app` and `graphiql-auth` in your StarterPack root directory.
-Running the command will also automatically add a modified version of the graphql-server `graphiql-auth` into your directory, which offers the graphiql browser interface with a login.
-See [here](https://github.com/ScienceDb/graphiql-auth) for more information.

-## Install the code generators within a dedicated Docker image
+## Install the graphql code generator within a dedicated Docker image

-To avoid having to install the Zendro code-generators on your host system we provide a dedicated Docker image in which two code generators are installed and ready to be used.
+To avoid having to install the Zendro graphql-server code-generator on your host system we provide a dedicated Docker image in which two code generators are installed and ready to be used.
+Run

 ```
-docker build -f Dockerfile.code-generators -t sciencedb-code-generators:latest .
+yarn codegen:build
 ```

 ## Define your data models